yalelibraryit/shelfscan/README.md

 Clone yalelibrary/accservices
 Clone yalelibrary/accservices-web

 Import all three projects into IntelliJ Idea (or your favorite IDE).
-Make sure all the standard Java dependecies are installed (JDK, Maven).
+Make sure all the standard Java dependecies are installed (JDK, Maven, Microsoft JDBC driver).

-Run these steps:
+After installing the stack, run these steps:

 ```
 cd shelfscan